Psycho-not0078/friendly-potato/README.md

 # friendly-potato
-example of a django server for a serving APIs
+Example of a django server for a serving APIs

 The APIs are for a system of customer/vendor apps ,the following tasks are now possible:
 1. Sign in